 The Oil and Gas sector placed as high priority in the Myanma development agenda, following the policy initiative to transform Myanma's economy to a market oriented.
-Present crude
+Present crude oil production from onshore fields is about ten thousand barrels

 Present domestic consumption level far exceeds this production level and to have sustainable development of the national economy, emphasis for intensive development for oil and gas resources is required.